kottoization/SentimentAnalysisOnConsumentOpinions/README.md

 - **SVM (LinearSVC)** (TF-IDF features)
 - **DistilBERT** (fine-tuned transformer)

-This code is part of a final project for the **TextMining** course.
+This code is part of a final project for the **TextMining** course, therefore comments and descriptions in the file are in polish language.

 ## Contents